 Code Quality and Technical Debt

-Apart for the “necessary” complexity brought by the business, software entropy is tightly linked to the quality of your code and its technical debt, as we saw above.
+Apart for the “necessary” complexity brought by the business (and, by extension, the messy real world), software entropy is tightly linked to the quality of your code and its technical debt, as we saw above.

 Depending on the scope of your software, technical debt is more or less acceptable.
 After all, if your software has a planned lifetime of two months, you don’t have to take care of technical debt, entropy or even software quality.
 Just hack together some piece of code and… voila!